How do I check to see if I'm allowed to drive another car?

 If you're not already added as a 'named driver' on their policy, then another way to find out whether you’re covered to drive another person’s car is to check your car insurance policy wording.
 This was sent to you when you took out your cover.
 As well as going into detail it includes an overview or summary of your cover.
 Having agreed to the conditions of the policy when you took out the insurance, it’s always worth going back over the document wording to ensure you are always fully aware of your legal entitlement.

 Your policy document will list what you are covered for.
-For example:

 Car insurance falls into three main types: